Asymptotic behaviour of the fractional Heston model: Large deviations and implied volatility asymptotics

 \begin{remark} The limits above are not continuous in $d$ at the origin.
-In the case $d=0$ (standard Heston model), the pointwise limit of the rescaled cumulant generating function was computed in~\cite{FJ10} and is such that $\lim_{t\uparrow\infty}t^{-1}m(u,t)$ is a smooth convex function on some interval $[u_-^0,u_+^0]\supset [0,1]$.
-Proposition~\ref{prop:SmallTimeCGF} is stated under the assumption that $\kappa=0$.
-When this is not the case, we conjecture that the result still holds (see Remark~\ref{rem:kappanotzero}) In Proposition~\ref{prop:LargeTimeCGF}, the characterisation of the limiting domain $\Dd_\infty$ is not fully explicit.
-However, using comparison principles between the ordinary differential equations~\eqref{eq:ABfracH} and the corresponding ones in the standard (uncorrelated) Heston model, it is easy to see that the interval $[u_-, u_+]$ is contained in $[u_-^H, u_+^H]$, which is the limiting domain of the rescaled moment generating function in the uncorrelated Heston model (see~\cite{FJ10} for details and explicit expressions for $u_\pm^H$). \end{remark}
+In the case $d=0$ (standard Heston), the pointwise limit of the rescaled cumulant generating function was computed in~\cite{FJ10} and is such that $\lim_{t\uparrow\infty}t^{-1}\mm(u,t)$ is a smooth convex function on some interval $[u_-^0,u_+^0]\supset [0,1]$.
+In Proposition~\ref{prop:LargeTimeCGF}, the characterisation of the limiting domain $\Dd_\infty$ is not fully explicit.
+However, using comparison principles between the ODEs~\eqref{eq:ABfracH} and the corresponding ones in the standard (uncorrelated) Heston model, it is easy to see that the interval $[u_-, u_+]$ is contained in $[u_-^H, u_+^H]$, which is the limiting domain of the rescaled moment generating function in the uncorrelated Heston model (see~\cite{FJ10} for details and explicit expressions for~$u_\pm^H$). \end{remark}

-\begin{proof}[Proof of Theorem~\ref{thm:LDP}] From Proposition~\ref{prop:SmallTimeCGF}, the large deviations principle stated in~(i)(a)-(b) follows from a direct application of the G\"artner-Ellis theorem (see Theorem~\ref{thm:GE}).
+\begin{proof}[Proof of Theorem~\ref{thm:LDP}] From Proposition~\ref{prop:SmallTimeCGF}, the large deviations principle stated in~(i)(a)-(b) follows from a direct application of the G\"artner-Ellis theorem (Theorem~\ref{thm:GE}).
 Consider now the large-time behaviour, and start with Case~(ii)(a), i.e. $d\in (0,1/2)$.
 From Proposition~\ref{prop:LargeTimeCGF}, the function~$\Lambda_+$ is essentially smooth on~$\Dd_\infty$, but the origin is not in the interior of~$\Dd_\infty$, and hence the G\"artner-Ellis theorem does not apply directly.
 However, in the one-dimensional case, one can use the refined version in~\cite{Brien}, which relaxes this assumption.
-Case (ii)(b) is a direct application of the G\"artner-Ellis theorem on the effective domain $[u_-,u_+]$. \end{proof} \begin{remark} We could prove the lower bound in the whole real line even when the steepness condition is not satisfied by introducing a well chosen time-dependent change of measure; however, we would need to know further orders of the asymptotic behaviour of the cumulant generating function and deal with the order related to the non steepness of the function (see~\cite{Bercu} of~\cite{JR13} for examples using this methodology), identifying that order is not possible in our case. \end{remark}
+Case (ii)(b) is a direct application of the G\"artner-Ellis theorem on the effective domain $[u_-,u_+]$. \end{proof} \begin{remark} One could prove the lower bound on the whole real line even when the steepness condition is not satisfied, by introducing a well chosen time-dependent change of measure, as in~\cite{Bercu} or~\cite{JR13}; however, this requires knowledge of higher orders of the asymptotic behaviour of the cumulant generating function.
+We leave this for future research. \end{remark}